When Joe Biden nominated Representative Deb Haaland of New Mexico to direct the Department of the Interior, social media posts buzzed.

 And the trend continues today.

-Such ventures represent a post-script on a long list of looting by the US Government for centuries, with special plundering reserved for Native American peoples’ bodies and homelands.
+Such ventures represent a post-script on a long list of looting by the federal government for centuries, with special plundering reserved for Native American peoples’ bodies and homelands.

 After the nomination was made public, Haaland tweeted: “Growing up in my mother’s Pueblo household made me fierce.
 I’ll be fierce for all of us, our planet, and all of our protected land.”